 We believe every child should be given the chance to develop and grow into the smart young person that they can be – full of ideas, able and keen to rise to challenges.
 In doing so, we work together with schools to identify children who can benefit most from our work, which focusses on boosting confidence and self esteem, nurturing curiosity and inquisitiveness, and growing cultural and social capital.

-Often we work with children with Special Educational Needs and Disabilities (SEND),children leaning English as an Additional Language (EAL), children from disadvantaged backgrounds (Pupil Premium Grant, PPG), and children with Social Emotional and Mental Health difficulties (SEMH).
+Often we work with children with Special Educational Needs and Disabilities (SEND), children learning English as an Additional Language (EAL), children from disadvantaged backgrounds (Pupil Premium Grant, PPG), and children with Social Emotional and Mental Health difficulties (SEMH).

 We believe that learning is a chance to explore, discover and shape the world around us, and we are committed to empowering children who need support on their educational journeys.